Health & Wellbeing

-The Australian Psychological Society has developed some information sheets that provide strategies which can help both adults and children cope with the stress or anxiety experienced as a result of the coronavirus outbreak.
-They can be accessed here
+The Australian Psychological Society has developed some information sheets that provide strategies that can help both adults and children cope with the stress or anxiety experienced as a result of the coronavirus outbreak.
+They can be accessed here.

 For parents supporting children on the spectrum